 What I suggest is to head over to Clickbank and look at the marketplace categories.
 Here you’ll find a ton of categories and niches to choose from which will give you a great idea for a niche.
 You can then choose an affiliate product to promote within Clickbank or affiliate networks.

 If you have a niche in mind already, look for affiliate programs in that niche.
-You can either find them on platforms like these or do a Google search for your product + affiliate program.
+You can do a Google search for your product + affiliate program.
 For example, if you want to find affiliate programs for travel bloggers, you would type in “travel affiliate programs” in Google.

 Just be sure but the program is reputable and never pay to get access.
 Most good affiliate programs are free to join and you should always read the terms and conditions when applying.